lilwasser/Business/project3.md

 * The data must be in tabular form, so that you can use spreadsheet tools and Tableau to access the data.
 * Datasets should be reasonably large, e.g. over **1,000 rows** and **10 columns**.
 Consult with an instructor if you are considering deviating from this rule of thumb, which is often fine.
 However, data should not exceed **100,000** rows, because this much data will make it difficult for Excel to function properly.
 If your data source has more rows than that, you should take a random sample.
 * You are welcome and encouraged to incorporate any additional, relevant data sources.
+* Above: The data is large in scale and complex in nature.
+Multiple datasets are leveraged via merging disparate sources, enabling a broader and deeper analysis of the client problem.

 ### Algorithms:
 * Perform a thorough exploratory analysis in Excel and Tableau; clean, explore, aggregate, and visualize the data as appropriate to address the client's problem.
+Above: Exploratory data analysis and visualization techniques are applied to an exceptional level of depth or breadth.
+Non-obvious patterns and insights obtainable from the data are extracted and interpreted using methods beyond what was covered in the course.
+The analysis clearly demonstrates the feasibility and fit of the proposed data science project to the client problem.

 ### Tools:
 * **Exploratory data analysis in Excel or Google Sheets** is required.